DovetailSoftware/sdk-docs/docfx_project/sdk/fcfl_html/Login.md

 **Description**

-This method validates the login name and password for either a contact or a user/employee.

-For contacts, the login_name is validated against the login_name field on the web_user table, and the password is validated against the passwordf field in the web_user table.
+This method validates the login name and password for either a contact or a user/employee.for contacts, the login_name is validated against the login_name field on the web_user table, and the password is validated against the passwordf field in the web_user table.
 The web_user record is related to the contact record via the relation web_user2contact.
-This is the same validation that is done in Clarify web-based products, such as ClearExpress WebSupport and eSupport.

-For users/employees, the login_name and password are validated against the database - similar to the Clarify Classic Client.
+This is the same validation that is done in Clarify web-based products, such as ClearExpress WebSupport and eSupport.for users/employees, the login_name and password are validated against the database - similar to the Clarify Classic Client.
 If the login attempt is successful, the following happens:

 *  The Item collection data is setup
 *  If using Data Restriction, the data restrictions for the user are setup